Armen, Albania

 Armen is a village and a former municipality in the Vlorë County, southwestern Albania.
 At the 2015 local government reform it became a subdivision of the municipality Selenicë.
 The population at the 2011 census was 2,965.
 The municipal unit consists of the villages Armen, Karbunarë, Rromës, Treblovë, Lubonjë, Picar and Mesarak.
+The village etymology is Armenian, and the village was founded by Armenians who came during the Ottoman era.